Dulce Amor (album): Production and development

-After Selena's sixth LP record Preciosa (1988) sold only 25,000 copies, the company had wanted Selena to record another record.
+After Selena's fifth album Preciosa (1988) sold only 25,000 copies, the company had wanted Selena to record another record.
 The success from Preciosa had the company believing that Selena would sell more copies with her next album.
 In July 1988, Selena was in the recording studio and began recording songs.
 Her brother, A.B.
 Quintanilla III had become the main songwriter for Selena.
 Juan Gabriel, a Mexican songwriter, had given Selena the rights to record "Costumbres".
 Ricky Vela, a Selena y Los Dinos member, had written the song "Quisiera Darte".
 The song "Qué" was written by Manny Guerra, the record manager for RP Records and GP Productions.
 The songs "Tú Solamente Tú" and "La Puerta Se Cerro" were written by unknown writers.
 On the liner notes, the writing credits are given to "Pendiente" which means "Pending" in Spanish.

 It had taken Selena three weeks to record fourteen songs.
 However, the record company only had wanted ten songs to be on the album.
 The others remained unreleased.
 Selena had recorded the songs "Dulce Amor", "Tú Solamente Tú", "La Puerta Se Cerro", "Costumbres", and "Dime" at RP Records studios in San Antonio, Texas.
 The songs "Always Mine", "No Llores Más Corazón" and "Cariño, Cariño Mio" were recorded in Houston, Texas.
 "Quisiera Darte" and the unreleased tracks were recorded in Hollywood, California.
 The song "Tú Solamente Tú" was originally recorded by Selena for her debut album Mis Primeras Grabaciones (1984).

 While Selena was performing at the 1989 Tejano Music Awards, Jose Behar (who was the former head of Sony Music Latin) was among the audience that night.
 He instantly wanted Selena to sign with EMI.
 Behar called his boss stating that he believe he had found the next Gloria Estefan.
 His boss told him that he was crazy, because Behar only had been in South Texas for only a week.
 Selena was later signed with EMI Latin the following year.
 Dulce Amor became her last independent LP record.